emz1003/shell-emz1003/README.md

 Attempted: <br />

 Bugs: <br />
-  -When you do .program < TEST_COMMANDS.txt, it prints out our shell directory many times in the beginning and end of the file, not sure why <br />
+  -When you do ./program < TEST_COMMANDS.txt, it prints out our shell directory many times in the beginning and end of the file, not sure why <br />

 Files & Function Headers: